 Circuit Boards and Components

 Answer: If you decide to service, rebuild and reuse a vintage circuit board, please consider the following.
 The older the board, the more likely it will be you will run into problems when desoldering and removing the old resistors and capacitors.
 The board itself was never designed to be in service for so many years.
 The substrate will often be deteriorating and warped from heat and age.
 The solder traces are thin and delicate and can even be broken or cracked, leading to more problems down the road.
 I just won't take a chance, it doesn't make sense, especially considering the amount of work involved.
 If you're simply going for that total vintage build that's understood, but there is no magic in those old circuit boards.
+Only seasoned "pros" should attempt this soldering challenge in my opinion.
+Get a nice new genuine Dynakit driver board!

 The original ST-70 circuit board required two 7199 tubes.
 This tube went out of production completely back in 2007.
-The price for 7199's went sky high and they have become increasingly difficult to find.
+The price for 7199's went sky high and they have become increasingly difficult (and expensive) to find.
 Dynaco released an updated driver circuit which uses the 6GH8A or 6U8A tube.
 There are also adapters available that allow the use of the 6GH8A tube on those older version boards requiring the 7199 tube.
 The audio circuit remains intact aside from the rerouting of some solder traces to accommodate the different pinout of the 6GH8A tube.
 I've listened to both PCB variants and cannot distinguish any difference.
 I use the 6GH8A boards exclusively in the ST-70 due to the difficulty and cost in sourcing 7199 tubes.

 I have always found the stock circuit to be the best, they didn't sell over 350,000 ST-70's because they sounded mediocre.
 Consider this, if you will.
 If any of the past or previous modified or alternative circuits were really better, wouldn't those have, back then, or currently dominate the market?
 I prefer the real deal, why try to fix what isn't broken?
 Imitation is the highest form of flattery, but when you install a VTA (tubes 4 hifi), Curcio Audio, Triode Electronics or any other driver circuit, the amplifier is no longer a Dynaco.
 So, if your ST-70 doesn't sound good, there's simply something wrong with it, or within your system, somewhere.